-9. Color and Contrast

-A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: Chapter 4, 14, 15 all the headings of section are in a different blue tone but they can be distinguished not just by color but by size as well, all headings are lafger than body text.
-All hyperlinks are also a blue tone but they can be distinguished by other characteristics like being undelined, so the user can almost be sure its a hyperlink.
+9. Color and Contrast A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
+Fail Additional Information: Chapter 1 doesn't pass because the headings of section are in a different blue tone but they can be distinguished not just by color but by size as well, all headings are larger than body text.
+All hyperlinks are also a blue tone but they are not underlined so if you are blind then they might assume it is part of the text and not a hyperlink.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Chapter 2, 6, 11 the section heading passed (both AA and AAA), sub heading and text passed.
+Pass Additional Information: Chapter 1 all text passed AA requirements for contrast.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Chapter 2, 6, 11 the section heading passed (both AA and AAA).
+Pass Additional Information: Chapter 1 Orange heading passed AA requirements.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass

-Additional Information: Chapter 2, 6, 11 the Text passed (both AA and AAA).
+Pass Additional Information: Chapter 1 Text passed AA requirements.

 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-N/A Additional Information: N/A all images are complex.
+N/A Additional Information: All images were complex.